 Mosquitoes have a serious impact on the health, comfort, and economic welfare of people.
 Some mosquito species transmit diseases to people and animals.
 Not only can mosquitoes interfere with outdoor work and recreation they also can make people very sick.
 Mosquitoes in southern Arizona can spread diseases such as West Nile virus, Dengue and Chikungunya.

-Currently, six cases of travel related Zika virus have been reported in Arizona.
-One of these cases was identified in Pima County.
-The virus has been identified in people from the U.S. who traveled to areas where the virus was circulating.
+As of August 1st, 2016, 13 cases of travel related Zika virus have been reported in Arizona.
+Three of these cases have been identified in Pima County.
+ALL of these cases have been in people from the U.S. who traveled to areas where the virus was circulating.
 There have been NO cases of locally acquired Zika Virus in Pima County.
 The type of mosquito that could spread Zika virus is present in Arizona.

 Concerns or complaints about mosquitoes, call: (520) 724-7908

 Regardless of the hot and normally dry temperatures, mosquitoes are active day and night throughout the year.
 The best way to protect yourself and your family is to take measures to prevent mosquito bites.

 Here are some preventive steps that you can easily take:

 - Keep mosquitoes off of your body.
 Wear loose-fitting, light-colored clothing.
 If you are not wearing long-sleeved pants and shirts, use insect repellent on exposed skin.